Tiffany & Co to temporarily shut several stores, cuts hours at others

-NEW YORK, March 17 (Reuters) - Luxury jeweler Tiffany & Co said on Tuesday it would temporarily close several stores, including its Fifth Avenue flagship store in New York, and reduce working hours at other outlets, in an effort to contain the spread of the novel coronavirus.
+NEW YORK (Reuters) - Luxury jeweler Tiffany & Co (TIF.N) said on Tuesday it would temporarily close several stores, including its Fifth Avenue flagship store in New York, and reduce working hours at other outlets, in an effort to contain the spread of the novel coronavirus.

-Earlier in the day, L Brands Inc, Ralph Lauren and American Eagle Outfitters announced temporary store closures, joining a spate of retailers, including Nike Inc and Nordstrom Inc, which have made similar announcements in recent days.
+Earlier in the day, L Brands Inc (LB.N), Ralph Lauren (RL.N) and American Eagle Outfitters (AEO.N) announced temporary store closures, joining a spate of retailers, including Nike Inc (NKE.N) and Nordstrom Inc (JWN.N), which have made similar announcements in recent days.

 There are now more coronavirus cases and deaths outside mainland China, the initial epicenter of the outbreak, than inside, with more than 182,000 cases worldwide and over 7,100 deaths.